mkamarin/Gopher-and-Gemini-Walker/README.md

 In this example, `~/sources/site` is the folder containing my Gopher hole (`~/sources/site/gophermap` file) or Gemini capsule, in which case there will be an `index.gmi` file (i.e. `~/sources/site/index.gmi`).

 ### Typical session (example)
 In this session, we will use the test directory in this repository.
+The test directory has two sites, namely `test/toyhole` (a sample Gopher site), and `test/toycapsule` (a Gemini site).
+They serve two purposes.
+First, they are a minimal test suite.
+Second and probably most important they describe how to write a `gophermap` (`test/toyhole`) and a Gemini file (`test/toycapsule`).
+They follow the traditional `toybox.zip` that many of us used to learn Gopher.

-Let execute `ggwalker.py`, as follows:
+For our typical session, let execute `ggwalker.py`, as follows:
 ```
-src/ggwalker.py  test/toyhole
+~$ src/ggwalker.py  test/toyhole
 ```

 Let try the help: